larksq/obsidian-llm-summary/README.md

 Minimize your efforts for lazy note-takers.
-Before your readings, summary all PDF files in a folder to your vault with the power of LLMs (like GPTs from OpenAI).
-During your readings, defining concepts to new md notes and create a link to each.
+Before your readings, summarize all PDF files in a folder to your vault with the power of LLMs (like GPTs from OpenAI).
+During your readings, define concepts to new *.MD notes and create a link to each.

 Currently suits academic paper readings the best.